Affiliated to research

 Susan G. Komen AACR Scholar in training award, San Antonio Breast Cancer Symposium 2015

-Research grants, Swedish Society of Medicine, St. Erik Research Foundation, Swedish Eye Foundation, Karolinska Institutet and unrestricted departmental grant for retinoblastoma research from Research to Prevent Blindness, Emory University School of Medicine
+Research grants the Royal Swedish Academy of Sciences, Region Stockholm, Swedish Society of Medicine, St. Erik Research Foundation, Swedish Eye Foundation, Karolinska Institutet and unrestricted departmental grant for retinoblastoma research from Research to Prevent Blindness, Emory University School of Medicine

 Linck and Wallmark scholarships, Uppsala University 2010